Opinion | Trump boasts about a great economic record. Too bad it’s Obama’s.

 Second, the economic trends under Trump even pre-pandemic were decent, but not spectacular.
 Just as they were under Trump’s predecessor.

-Job growth under Trump, pre-novel-coronavirus, continued at about the same pace it had under Obama.
+Job growth under Trump, pre-coronavirus, continued at about the same pace it had under Obama.
 Actually, it was a bit slower: Employers added an average of 185,000 jobs per month under Trump through February 2020, compared with 216,000 per month during Obama’s second term.
 Economic output growth under Trump, pre-pandemic, was likewise roughly equal to that during Obama’s second term.

 This despite the fact that Trump benefited from an enormous fiscal stimulus, through both tax cuts and spending increases, and an accommodative Federal Reserve.